 After a debut season that left UD just six points away from the 2008 Pioneer Football League Championship, Dayton won a share of the next two PFL titles, tying Butler for first place in 2009 and Jacksonville in 2010.
 In addition, the Flyers finished ranked 25th in both the AFCA and Sports Network polls in 2010, marking the first time in school history UD was nationally ranked in a Division I poll.

 Academically, the University of Dayton football program has also reached new heights.
 In 2008, a UD-record four Flyer football players were named Academic All-Americans.
 In 2009, defensive end Brandon Wingeier repeated as a first team selection.
-In 2010, UD had two first team members, with Wingeier becoming the first UD student-athlete to be named a First Team Academic All-American in three different seasons.
-In the last six years, Dayton also has had 32 academic all-district selections.
+In 2010, Dayton had two first team members, with Wingeier becoming the first UD student-athlete to be named a First Team Academic All-American in three different seasons.
+Dayton has had 56 Academic All-Americans, and 26 since 2000.
+In the last seven years, Dayton also has had 35 academic all-district selections.

 Chamberlin was named the Dayton head football coach on January 23, 2008 in a press conference held at the University of Dayton Arena.
 A 1980 UD graduate and a member of the University's Athletic Hall of Fame, he succeeded College Football Hall of Famer Mike Kelly, who announced one day earlier that he was stepping down.